The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 The candidate selection process consists of: a review of the candidate’s past work experience/skills and a personal interview.
 Successful candidates must successfully pass all required screenings and tests administered, when applicable, in order to be a candidate for this position.
 However, passing all required screenings/tests and completing a personal interview does not guarantee hire by the Village, as the ultimate decision to hire anyone is at the sole discretion of the Village of Addison.

 Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded below.
 Applicants will be notified by letter of the test date for this position, where applicable.
-All completed applications must be directed to Donald Pinson, Director of Human Resources/Risk Management, either via regular mail at One Friendship Plaza, Addison, Illinois 60101, or submitted personally to the Administration Department, Room 2100 of the Village Hall Applications will be accepted until the position is filled.
+All completed applications must be directed to the Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101, emailed to voajobs@addison-il.org, or submitted personally to the Administration Department, Room 2100 of the Village Hall.
+Position will remain open until filled.
 Only one application per person is accepted.

 RESUMES WILL NOT BE ACCEPTED WITHOUT A COMPLETED APPLICATION.